Action and Perception as Divergence Minimization: Framework

 All expectations throughout the paper are over all variables, under the actual distribution, and thus depend on the parameters $\phi$.
 The first term on the right side of \cref{eq:info_input} is a KL regularizer that keeps the belief $\pp(z|x)$ over latent variables close to the marginal latent preferences $\q(z)$.
 The second term is a variational bound on the mutual information $\smash{\I[x;z]}$ \citep{barber2003variationalinfo}.
 The bound is expressed in input space.
 Maximizing the conditional $\ln\q(x|z)$ seeks latent variables that accurately predict inputs while minimizing the marginal $\ln\pp(x)$ seeks diverse inputs.

 \paragraph{Variational free energy}

 When the agent cannot influence its inputs, such as when learning from a fixed dataset, the input entropy $\E[-\ln\pp(x)]$ is not parameterized and can be dropped from \cref{eq:info_input}.
-This yields the free energy or ELBO objective used by variational inference to infer approximate posterior beliefs in latent variable models \citep{hinton1993vi,jordan1999vi}.
-The free energy regularizes the belief $\pp(z|x)$ to stay close to the prior $\q(z)$ while reconstructing inputs via $\q(x|z)$.
-However, in reinforcement and active learning, inputs can be influenced and thus the input entropy should be kept, which makes the information bound explicit.
+This yields the expected free energy or ELBO objective used by variational inference to infer approximate posterior beliefs in latent variable models \citep{hinton1993vi,jordan1999vi}.
+It regularizes the belief $\pp(z|x)$ to stay close to the prior $\q(z)$ while reconstructing inputs via $\q(x|z)$.
+However, in reinforcement or active learning, input distribution changes and thus the input entropy should be kept unless the inputs are deterministic or homoskedastic.

 \paragraph{Input preferences}

 Analogously, we decompose the joint KL the other way around.
 The first term on the right side of \cref{eq:info_latent} is a KL regularizer that keeps the conditional input distribution $\pp(x|z)$ close to the marginal input preferences $\q(x)$.
 This term is analogous to the objective in KL control \citep{todorov2008duality,kappen2009klcontrol}, except that the inputs now depend upon latent variables via the policy.
 The second term is again a variational bound on the mutual information $\smash{\I[x;z]}$, this time expressed in latent space.
 Intuitively, the bound compares the belief $\q(z|x)$ after observing the inputs and the belief $\pp(z)$ before observing any inputs to measure the gained information,